robert-burger/libosal/tests/posix/unittests_posix.md

   before the receive time.

-### counting semaphore
+###  semaphore  tested as counting somaphore for many processes

 similar as above, but

 - more than one waiter and sender, respectively

+- variant 1: just count how many events were received

-- variant 1: sending and receiving times are registered
+- variant 2: sending and receiving times are registered

-- Variant 2: the sender thread holds a mutex to introduce a random delay, which the receiver waits for, and the time registered by the senders is the time after releasing the mutex
+- Variant 3: the sender thread holds a mutex to introduce a random delay, which the receivers waits for, and posts a small random number of events at once.
+And the time registered by the senders is the time after releasing the mutex

 - sending and waiting times are merge-sorted before